venkatavamsi01/eco-match-challenge/README.md

         - `input_product`: original product name from the input
         - `matched_product`: closest matched product name from the dataset
         - `carbon_rating`: carbon rating of the matched product
-4. The response time for matching each product should not exceed 10 seconds.
+4. The response time for matching each product should be fast.

 ---